Ister: Linear Transformer for Efficient Multivariate Time Series Forecasting: Experiment

-\paragraph{Main results} Comprehensive forecasting results are listed in Table \ref{tab:avg_result} with best in \textbf{red} and the second in \underline{blue}.
+\textbf{Results.} Comprehensive forecasting results are listed in Table \ref{tab:main_mean} with best in \textbf{bold} and the second best is \underline{underlined}.
 The lower MSE/MAE indicates the more accurate prediction result.
-Previous Transformer-based models fail to achieve optimal performance across all datasets, whereas Ister consistently demonstrates superior predictive performance.
-Compared to the state-of-the-art iTransformer, our approach achieves a performance improvement of 5\% to 10\%.
+Across 22 prediction tasks, Ister achieved top-2 performance in 20 of them.
 Ister is particularly good at forecasting high-dimensional time series, such as the Traffic dataset (862 variables) and the PEMS dataset (170 to 883 variables).
-This strongly demonstrates that Ister is highly effective in capturing inter-series dependencies, thereby achieving superior performance on multivariate datasets.
-For datasets with a limited number of variables and strong channel independence (e.g., ETT and Weather), Ister demonstrates excellent predictive performance by effectively capturing multi-periodic patterns in the time series.
-The experimental results indicate that our model effectively captures critical components contributing to accurate predictions, enabling reliable long-term forecasting and addressing real-world time series scenarios.
+Moreover, our model demonstrates the most significant improvements over iTransformer~\cite{iTransformer} at most forecasting lengths, with some datasets even showing enhanced predictive performance as the forecast horizon increases.